3rkut/LearningGoJourney/README.md

 ### 07.05.2021 update!
 - Still learning the Data Structures.
 I want to learn very well Data Structures.
 Because it is very important for understanding main topics, programming etc in the future.

+### 23.05.2021 update!
+- Still learning the main areas of Golang.
+Because I'm learning a new thing about Golang everyday!
+And Its awesome!

 # My future plans and TODOS:
 Learn network programming.